bourquejulien/devops-cs2024-team-exemple/README-EN.md

 To indicate that the message is well received, simply respond to the request with an error code within the 200 range.

 #### 4.2 Weather (1 point)
 In order to escape from their bunker, the prisoners must have access to weather conditions.
-Indeed, plants love warn weather, so they will escape when it is colder.
+Indeed, plants love warm weather, so the prisoners will escape when it is colder.

 To obtain weather information, the prisoners will make a request to the path ``/router?request=weather``.